-Spring and Autumn are perennially popular times for extended cruising, the weather is often better in September than it is in June.
-Winter offers a chance of solitude and generally quieter cruising but weather and planned maintenance can play havoc with cruising plans.
+Spring and autumn are perennially popular times for extended cruising.
+Winter offers a chance of solitude and generally quieter cruising but weather and planned maintenance can affect cruising plans.

 What to take?